DimK227/MyLinkedIn/README.md

 STEPS OF RUNNING THE WEB APP

-1) Have nodejs installed
+1)Have nodejs installed

-2) Open a terminal and go to the directory that you have MyLinkedIn
+2)Open a terminal and go to the directory that you have MyLinkedIn

 3)cd MyLinkedIn